dlt-hub/dlt/docs/website/docs/user-guides/data-engineer.md

 If you are taking over a `dlt` pipeline that someone else built or set up, you are in luck!
 What's important to know:
-- The pipeline is largely self0maintaining.
+- The pipeline is largely self-maintaining.
 The only thing you must ensure is that the source keeps producing data-from there dlt handles it.
 - You can notify schema evolution events (e.g. [alert schema change](./running-in-production/running#inspect-save-and-alert-on-schema-changes))
 - You can use the data by transforming it with dbt (e.g. [run dbt from local or repository](./using-loaded-data/transforming-the-data))
 - If the sources used are public, you can update your pipelines to the latest version from the online repo with the `dlt init`command.
 If you are the first to fix, you can contribute the fix back so it will be included in the future versions (e.g. [init a pipeline](./reference/command-line-interface#dlt-init), [contribute a pipeline](https://github.com/dlt-hub/pipelines))